janschlatter/obsidian-daily-stats/README.md

+This is a tiny fork of dhruvik7's Obsidian plugin.
+All it does is remove the labels from the sidebar element, making it look a lot cleaner.

+If you have problems with alignment, try to change the last CSS ruleset found in styles.css.

+---

 ## Obsidian Daily Stats

 This is a daily word count plugin for Obsidian (https://obsidian.md).
 You can see today's word count in the bottom right corner of your screen, and also see the historical logs in a right panel view akin to Github's contribution graph.